Call-for-Code/Solution-Starter-Kit-Hunger-2021/solution_ideas.md

 # Solution Ideas

 This is a list of potential solutions that teams can use the Zero Hunger starter kit to implement.
 Please feel free to use these ideas, or develop an idea of your own.
+The goals are measurable

 ## Solution idea: Image Sharing

-Farmers use non-smartphones to communicate
+Farmers use non-smartphones to communicate and create a database of information that can be used to analyze trends.

 ```diff
 !
 A co-operative